Cleaning tile and grout costs an average of $479

 Tile repair or refinishing, which costs $1 to $50 per square foot, may be necessary for cracked or damaged tiles.

-Porcelain and ceramic are commonplace and affordable materials that cost $1 to $15 per square foot to repair.
+Porcelain and ceramic tile repair costs $1 to $15 per square foot.
 Natural stone, glass, and similarly premium materials cost $5 to $50 per square foot.
-Refinishing services help restore the original appearance of tiles and range from $4 to $12 per square foot or $150 to $2,000 total.
+Refinishing services help restore the original appearance of tiles and range from $4 to $12 per square foot.

 Grout recoloring ranges from $1 to $2.50 per square foot.
 Most colorants double as a sealant, therefore allowing you to change the look of your tiling while also protecting the materials.
 This process can be tedious and may increase labor costs.